CopernicaMarketingSoftware/Documentation/Publisher/en/templates.md

 your spam score and is a courtesy to users who want to have their mails displayed as plain text.

+Videos and GIFs are also a very useful way to grab your users attention, but are not always supported by all clients.
+See the [article on videos and GIFs](./templates-video-gif) for tips on how to use videos and GIFs and making them look beautiful in every email client.

 ## Personalizing your template

 Templates can be personalized with Smarty functions, modifiers and